DominoJavaAddInExample/JADemo1/README.md

-# JavaAddinExample-1
+# JADemo1
-JavaAddin example #1 - with queue example
+JavaAddin example #1 - it prints amount of person documents in names.nsf each 30 seconds